hienvinh1706/Planning-for-High-Availability-and-Incident-Response/project/dr_template.md

 ## DR Plan
 ### Pre-Steps:
-Git branching - create new branch for DR in another Region Check for DB replica stale state
+Git branching - create new branch for DR in another Region Ensure both sites configured the same
+Check for DB replica stale state
-Prepare checklist to merge back changes when main region again reaching it stable status
+Ensure the infrastructure is set up and working in DR site Prepare checklist to merge back changes when main region again reaching it stable status

 ## Steps:
-Deploy new code from Git to DR region
-Switch to Replica DB Instance/Use backup data to restore DB Update monitoring stack to monitor in DR region
+Deploy new code from Git to DR region (automatically by health check sent from Monitoring stack) Switch to Replica DB Instance/Use backup data to restore DB Update monitoring stack to monitor in DR region
 Take down Main region after route traffic to DR region